Gunshot-Sound-Studios/osgl-graphics/docs/Windows/opening-a-window.md

 local Window = OSGL.Window
 ```

-There are four functions available for creating our window: `Window.from`, `Window.new`, `Window.fromAssetId`, and `Window.fromBuffer` .
-According to the API:
+There are four functions available for creating our window: `Window.from`, `Window.new`, `Window.fromAssetId`, and `Window.fromBuffer`.
+Below is a high-level extract from the API:

 > `Window.from` : ***Creates an OSGL window from an existing EditableImage.***